gdbooks/LegacyOpenGL/Chapter7/ui_practice.md

 # Implementing a simple UI

 We're going to modify the demo scene we've been working with to have a simple UI.
+I suggest reading this whole page over at least one time before implementing any code, just so you have an idea of everything that will be happening.

 By the time we're done, the demo scene will look like this:

 # TODO